ymz-ncnk/amock/README.md

         return 2, nil
       })
       // If we want to register one function for multiple calls, we can use the
       // RegisterN() method.
-This is especially useful for simultaneous method
+This is especially useful for concurrent method
       // calls.
       return reader.RegisterNRead(2, func(p []byte) (n int, err error) {
         return 0, io.EOF